yukonblue/CoreColor/Sources/CoreColor/CoreColor.docc/CoreColor.md

 scientific researches that rely on color modeling.

-*CoreColor* provides the modeling for a variety of common color models and associated color spaces, including those that many are familiar with, such as RGB, CMYK, HSL, HSV, LAB, and XYZ, as well as facilities for converting between any one of the color models to the other.
+*CoreColor* provides the modeling for a variety of common color models and associated color spaces, including common ones such as RGB, CMYK, HSL, HSV, LAB, and XYZ, as well as facilities for converting between a particular color model to any of the other ones.

 ## Usage

 The interfaces of *CoreColor* are simple and intuitive to use.
-Here's an example to convert an instance of RGB color model in sRGB color space to the equivalent CMYK model.
+Here's an example of creating an instance of RGB color model in sRGB color space, and convert it to the equivalent CMYK model.

 ```swift
 import CoreColor